-- Infill development should be small in scale (1-10 dwellings), subject to the character area in which it resides, to ensure that it reflects the urban grain and character of that character area. - Materials should reflect the character area and harmonise with adjacent homes (see Design Code 06 and 07 for more information). - Fenestration and facades should be in keeping with the predominant positive buildings character on the street or harmonise with adjacent buildings of good character. - Dwelling entrances should front the street with a main access and main fenestration.
+- Infill development should be small in scale (typically 1-2 dwellings between 2 existing properties), subject to the character area in which it resides, to ensure that it reflects the urban grain and character of that character area. - Materials should reflect the character area and harmonise with adjacent homes (see Design Code 06 and 07 for more information). - Fenestration and facades should be in keeping with the predominant positive buildings character on the street or harmonise with adjacent buildings of good character. - Dwelling entrances should front the street with a main access and main fenestration.
 On corner plots, openings and building articulation should allow the property to provide frontage to both streets.